Please do scroll down to ensure you see all the information on this page.

-Once you have sat down in your exam room, you will be given your opportunity to hand over potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players and smart watches, before the exam starts (more details can be seen below)
+Once you have arrived in the exam room, you will be given your opportunity to hand over potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players and smart watches, before the exam starts (more details can be seen below)

 Exam times have been carefully planned to consider any impact on students who use the coach transport.
 In the rare occasion where an exam is scheduled to finish beyond the departure time for the coaches, parents and students will be notified in advance and are asked to make suitable alternative travel arrangements.